 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Grandview, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Grandview, IA.
+- How to file a small claim filing in Grandview, IA.

 - What to expect during a small claim hearing in Grandview, IA.

-- How much going to small claims costs in Grandview, IA.
+- How much does going to small claims costs in Grandview, IA?

-How Do I File A Small Claims Lawsuit in Grandview, IA County?
+How Do I File Small Claims in Grandview, IA County?

 You can always sue an individual Grandview, IA small claims court if they live in Grandview, IA county.
 You can always sue a company in Grandview, IA Small Claims Court if their business is located in Grandview, IA county.